-With water levels fluctuating more erratically in recent years due to an increase in extreme wet weather, it is vital that water table levels are reviewed when considering building structures.
+With water levels fluctuating more erratically in recent years due to increases in extreme wet weather, water table levels must be reviewed when considering building structures.

 What is a Water Table?